Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Proposed Method

 \section{Proposed Method}

-In this section, the proposed global optimal coverage configuration algorithm is presented for two cases, namely known and unknown environments.
-For this purpose, first, some definitions and lemmas are needed to be introduced. \begin{definition} \textbf{(Ranking function)} \textit{The agent $i$ ranking function $R_i: \mathbf{Q}\times \mathbf{P} \to\{0,\dots,n-1\}$ is defined as follows:}
+In this section, the proposed algorithm is presented for two cases, namely known and unknown environments.
+For this purpose, first, some definitions and lemmas are needed to be introduced. \begin{definition} \textbf{(Ranking function)} \textit{The ranking function of the $i$-th agent $R_i: \mathbf{Q}\times \mathbf{P} \to\{0,\dots,n-1\}$ is defined as follows:}

 \end{definition}